-9.5.1 Tuning
+9.6.3 Tuning

 - The mixture is set by selecting jet sizes.
 As supplied, the engine has jets to suit a majority of installations.
 However, the mixture may be affected by many variables and in some cases adjustment will be necessary. - It is strongly recommended that for any new installation a thorough assessment of the engine's fuel/air mixture is carried out.
-This may be done by EGT sensors or Lambda type sensors.
+This may be done by EGT sensors.